vdthakur/Sentiment-Analysis-Using-Deep-Learning/README.md

 This project builds a sentiment classifier for text reviews using deep learning.
 The task includes data preprocessing, tokenization, word embeddings, and training neural networks to classify reviews as positive or negative.

+Data not provided as part of use agreement

 ---

 ## Table of Contents